Sometimes money is scarce. Here are a few ideas to keep you going during those financially-challenged moments.

 - go back to school

-Next time you have spare time, glance at the list, add more ideas, and start planning.
+Next time you have a spare moment, glance at the list, add more ideas, and start planning.

-Do other stuff… Fill up the tub with water, strip down, and get in.
+Finally, do other stuff… There’s always more to do.
+Fill up the tub with water, strip down, and get in.
 Use bubble bath or shampoo to make bubbles.
 Stretch out and relax a little.
 If that isn’t enough, consider seducing your partner.
 It’s fun, romantic, and good exercise.
+And (hopefully) free.

 Hopefully this list will get you going.
 See 150+ fun things to do for more ideas.